inquerex/inquerex.github.io/texts/userguide_v.Prototype_1.0.md

 A "search query" is a chunk of text that your computer uses to find things for you.
 People write search queries all the time when they browse the internet.
 They might go to a search engine website (e.g., Google, DuckDuckGo, etc.) and type some text inside a box there.
 Or they might type some text in the long, horizontal box at the top of a web browser.
 Either way, your computer uses the words you type, with the help of a search engine, to find webpages that contain some or all of those words.

 Inquerex's "search PDFs" tool is like a search engine for finding particular pages inside pdfs stored on your computer.
 You'll start by selecting the pdf files in which you want to perform a search.
 And then you'll enter a search query.
 But, unlike when you use search queries on the internet, when you use a search query with Inquerex's "search PDFs" tool, you'll find only those pdf pages containing an **exact match** of the word or words you entered.
-With Google, say, you'd enter a loose group of keywords to find webpages.
-With Inquerex, however, you'll use the building blocks below to craft a query that'll yield **only those pdf pages with an exact match** -- a set of one or more words that satisfies every condition in your query.
+With Google, say, you might enter a loose group of keywords to find webpages about a particular topic.
+With Inquerex, however, you'll use the building blocks below to write a query that'll yield **only those pdf pages containing a match** where a "match" is any word or phrase that satisfies every condition in your query.
+As you'll see, below, your query could include some complex conditions.

 <br>